hashicorp/terraform-website/content/source/docs/enterprise/api/ssh-keys.html.md

 ---------------------|------------
 `:ssh_key_id`        | The SSH key ID to update.

-This endpoint lets you replace the name or value of an existing SSH key.
-Existing workspaces that use the key will be updated with the new name and/or key text.
+This endpoint replaces the name and/or key text of an existing SSH key.
+Existing workspaces that use the key will be updated with the new values.

 Only members of the owners team (or the owners team's service account) can edit SSH keys.

--> **Note:** This endpoint is disabled for [organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts).
+-> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts).
 You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/service-accounts.html#team-service-accounts).

 Status  | Response                                   | Reason
 --------|--------------------------------------------|-------